show_page.php Read-Only Case Details Reviewed:

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Heart: The ventricular and septal walls are diffusely and transmurally thickened 2-4 times normal by large numbers of infiltrating macrophages and few lymphocytes, and heterophils/granulocytes that separate and replace cardiac myocytes.
+HISTOPATHOLOGIC DESCRIPTION: Heart: The ventricular and septal walls are diffusely and transmurally thickened 2-4 times normal by large numbers of infiltrating macrophages and fewer lymphocytes and heterophils/granulocytes that separate and replace cardiac myocytes.
 Similar inflammatory cells infiltrate the endocardium and epicardial adipose tissue and multifocally form irregular tags and nodules that protrude from the epicardial surface.
 Macrophages often have large vesiculate nuclei and foamy, pale eosinophilic cytoplasm.
 Remaining cardiac myocytes are often pale and have swollen, vacuolated cytoplasm (degeneration), or have fragmented sarcoplasm with loss of cross striations and pyknotic nuclei (necrosis).
 Multifocally, arteriolar walls are disrupted and replaced by intensely eosinophilic fibrillar material (fibrin), necrotic debris, and few degenerate inflammatory cells (necrotizing vasculitis).

-MORPHOLOGIC DIAGNOSIS: Heart: Pancarditis, histiocytic and granulocytic, diffuse, severe, with necrotizing vasculitis and myocardial degeneration and necrosis, Rhode Island Red, chicken, avian.
+MORPHOLOGIC DIAGNOSIS: Heart: Pancarditis, histiocytic and granulocytic, chronic, diffuse, severe, with necrotizing vasculitis and myocardial degeneration and necrosis, Rhode Island Red, chicken, avian.

 ETIOLOGIC DIAGNOSIS: Myocardial salmonellosis